Academic-Labbook/alp/README.md

 Author: Nilambar Sharma
 Link: [Simple Life](https://wordpress.org/themes/simple-life/)

-The look and feel of the Alpine theme recommended for use with ALP has been inspired by Simple Life, but the templates are not based on Simple Life's code, but rather based on boilerplate code provided by [Underscores](https://underscores.me/).
+The look and feel of the Labbook theme recommended for use with ALP has been inspired by Simple Life, but the templates are not based on Simple Life's code, but rather based on boilerplate code provided by [Underscores](https://underscores.me/).